kamilaworonicz-ba/physics-product-launch/README.md

-# From Teacher Research to 7% National Adoption
+# From Teacher Research to 7% National Adoption: Launching a New Physics Textbook Series

 ### Content & Product Case Study